deepanshs/mrsimulator/docs/installation.rst

     **OpenBLAS and FFTW libraries**

-    On Linux, the package manager for your distribution is usually the easiest route to ensure you have the prerequisites to build the mrsimulator library.
+    On Linux, the package manager for your distribution is usually the easiest route to ensure you have the prerequisites to building the mrsimulator library.
 To build from source, you will need the OpenBLAS and FFTW development headers for your Linux distribution.
-Type the following command on the terminal, based on your Linux distribution.
+Type the following command in the terminal, based on your Linux distribution.

     *For (Debian/Ubuntu):*